 - make them like each other less – how much molecules like each other versus the liquid their in or other molecules around depends on things like the pH and salt concentration of the liquid – we often take advantage of this – but in the opposite way – in protein crystallography.
 There we where we *want* our *proteins* (but not the water in them) to form nice orderly crystals so that we can shine x-ray beams at them and have those beams bounce off a uniformly-arranged object so we can work backwards from them and figure out what the protein looks like.
 So we can gradually change pH and salt concentration and stuff to get the molecules to like each other and/or hate the water more.
 Lots more starting here: http://bit.ly/2qlzlRS

-the GLASS TRANSITION TEMPERATURE (Tg) is the range of temperatures in which a glass can form & it’s ⬇️ than the freezing temperature (when you go liquid ➡️ crystal).
-So in order to get to it you have to quickly skip past the freezing point to get to a SUPERCOOLED STATE (which you can do bc of the coordination required for crystallization) and cryoprotectants ⬇️ freezing point & ⬆️ Tg (so u have less time in “danger zone” between them) – to form a crystal the water molecules must “push away” the glycerol molecules in between them and link together in their exclusive “clique.”
+The GLASS TRANSITION TEMPERATURE (Tg) is the range of temperatures in which a glass can form & it’s ⬇️ than the freezing temperature (when you go liquid ➡️ crystal).
+So in order to get to it you have to quickly skip past the freezing point to get to a SUPERCOOLED STATE (which you can do because of the coordination required for crystallization).
+Cryoprotectants help because they ⬇️ freezing point & ⬆️ Tg (so you have less time in “danger zone” between them) – this is because. now, if it wants to form a crystal the water molecules must “push away” the glycerol molecules in between them before they can link together in their exclusive “clique.”

-Today I finished those protein purifications I started yesterday – yesterday I did the lysis (cell-breaking-open) & affinity chromatography (getting my protein to stick to a column of little beads (resin) that bind an artificial tag I engineered onto the end of my protein, then washing all the other gunk off and then competing off my protein.
+Today I finished a protein purification I started yesterday – yesterday I did the lysis (cell-breaking-open) & affinity chromatography (getting my protein to stick to a column of little beads (resin) that bind an artificial tag I engineered onto the end of my protein, then washing all the other gunk off and then competing off my protein.
 And then I added a site-specific endonuclease (protein scissors) that recognizes a sequence of protein letters (amino acids) that’s in between my protein and the tag.
-And then, overnight (so grateful for automation!)
-I ran ion exchange chromatography to separate the protein from the tag and the tag cleaver and any other lingering proteins by their charge.
+And then I ran ion exchange chromatography to separate the protein from the tag and the tag cleaver and any other lingering proteins by their charge.

 Then today I did the “polishing” step of my protein prep – size exclusion chromatography (SEC) which separates proteins by size.
 Then, after concentrating them, it was time for the “freezing” – and remember, when I say I freeze my proteins I’m not *really* freezing them – my proteins are way too cool to do that to – instead I “supercool” them before I store them away for safe keeping in the -80°C freezer – this way the water in & around my protein molecules doesn’t crystallize (form ice) (which, remember could push out salts, push on my protein, etc.)